Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/project-solution-setup.md

 - update `init.ps1` to copy `.env` from `.env.template` before any of the env variables are set

-#### Rename the sxastarter Project
+#### Rename the nextjs-starter Project

-- Rename `sxastarter` app folder name to your client related application name
+- Rename `nextjs-starter` app folder name to your client related application name

 - Update the `appName` property in the `package.json` to your Site name field of your site item